wd5gnr/pathedit/README.md

 . pathedit

-However, I usually aliais it like this:
+However, I usually alias it like this:

 alias pathed=". pathedit"